Passkeys: why passwords are on the way out

 What to expect

-Passkeys won’t replace passwords overnight — for a while they’ll run alongside them.
-But the direction is clear: authentication that cannot be phished is the single biggest step most organisations can take today for login security.
+Passkeys will not replace passwords overnight; both will coexist for a while.
+The direction is clear, however: authentication resistant to conventional phishing is one of the most important login-security improvements.
 If you’d like to assess where passwords are your weakest link, get in touch.